Rhenz Abando: Anyang KGC / Jung Kwan Jang Red Boosters (2022–2024)

 Abando missed Anyang's season opener due to a reported hip soreness.
 He made his debut on October 30, 2022, in a win over Suwon KT SonicBoom with six points and four rebounds in 10 minutes.
 He then had a breakout KBL game with 20 points, six blocks and three rebounds in a win over Wonju DB Promy.
 To follow up that performance, he had 17 points, seven rebounds, and two blocks in a win over the Changwon LG Sakers.
 In an 89–77 win over Suwon, he had 15 points, three rebounds, and a game-high four blocks.
 Against the Seoul SK Knights, he scored a career-high 30 points on five-of-seven shooting from three to go with six rebounds, two assists, and two blocks, but KGC still lost by one point to the Knights.
 After that game, he was held to below five points in his team's next five games.
 He broke out of the slump by scoring 15 points in a win over the Knights.
 He then dropped 20 points on seven of ten shooting and two blocks in a matchup against fellow Filipino import RJ Abarrientos and the Ulsan Hyundai Mobis Phoebus, which he won.
 On January 15, 2023, he won the Slam Dunk Contest and along with fellow Filipino imports Abarrientos and SJ Belangel, won the 3x3 All-Star Game.
 Abando then won the 2023 EASL Champions Week pre-season tournament with Anyang, putting up 11 points and two rebounds in a 90–84 win.
 Back in the KBL, on March 10, he had 28 points against the Seoul Samsung Thunders in an 82–79 loss.
+Anyang then ended the regular season with the best record in the league, its second time doing so.
+In the playoffs, he saw his minutes decrease, and Anyang advanced all the way to the Finals.
+In Game 2 of the Finals, he had 18 points, four rebounds, and three assists as Anyang tied the series.
+Game 4 saw him put up a team-high 22 points with four triples, five boards, three blocks, two assists, and one steal, against zero turnovers in over 35 minutes as a starter.
+However, Seoul tied the series 2–2.
+The following game, he went cold from the floor with only four points on 2-of-12 shooting, but made contributions on the defensive end with 10 rebounds and six blocks.
+Seoul took the series lead.
+In Game 6, he had a clutch and-one with 56 seconds left to complete a 22–2 run to get the comeback win and force Game 7.
+In Game 7, he didn't score a single point, but he contributed on defense as his teammates stepped up to give Anyang its fourth KBL title.